paolofullone/Kafka/README.md

 # Kafka Multiple Consumers

-This projects demonstrates how do create a Kafka Consumer with multiple consumers per instance in .net 8.0 using a background service (worker) and a Web API to publish the messages on the kafka topic.
+This project demonstrates how to create a .NET 8 Kafka consumer with multiple instances using a background service and Web API to publish messages.
+It scales horizontally to process high-volume data, ideal for financial calculations.

-This scenario is particularly useful when you want to have multiple consumers reading from the same topic and the possibility of scaling horizontally to increase the capacity of your application and reduce the total processing time of a specific operation.
+## Overview

+I built this POC to explore Kafka’s scalability, configuring 10 consumers per instance.
+It mirrors real-world scenarios like brokerage calculations.

 ## How to run